 - [1] This Rule was adapted from Lawyer RPC 1.8 with modifications described in these Comments.
-Otherwise, it applies to LLLTs analogously. - Under limited and defined circumstances, Lawyer RPC 1.8(a) permits a lawyer to enter into a business transaction with a client, or to acquire a property interest adverse to a client.
-Because of the limitations on the scope of a LLLT's authorized practice, the analysis and disclosures that suffice under Lawyer RPC 1.8(a) to enable a lawyer to enter into such a transaction despite the existence of a conflict of interest are not feasible in the client-LLLT relationship.
-For this reason, LLLT RPC 1.8(a) strictly prohibits a LLLT from entering into any business transaction with a current client. - [3] LLLTs will have no role in class action litigation and Rule 1.8(e)(2) is accordingly reserved in this Rule.
+Otherwise, it applies to LLLTs analogously. - [2] Under limited and defined circumstances, Lawyer RPC 1.8(a) permits a lawyer to enter into a business transaction with a client, or to acquire a property interest adverse to a client.
+Because of the limitations on the scope of an LLLT's authorized practice, the analysis and disclosures that suffice under Lawyer RPC 1.8(a) to enable a lawyer to enter into such a transaction despite the existence of a conflict of interest are not feasible in the client-LLLT relationship.
+For this reason, LLLT RPC 1.8(a) strictly prohibits an LLLT from entering into any business transaction with a current client. - [3] LLLTs may not advocate for, or appear in court on behalf of, a client.
+LLLTs will have no role in class action litigation and Rule 1.8(e)(2) is accordingly reserved in this Rule.
 LLLT RPC 1.8(e) does not authorize activities that are beyond the scope of the LLLT's limited license.
-Nothing in Rule 1.8(e) is intended to prohibit lawyer members of a firm with which a LLLT is associated from engaging in conduct permitted by Lawyer RPC 1.8(e)(2). - [4] Rule 1.8(g) is reserved.
-LLLTs do not engage in the making of aggregate settlements, or aggregated agreements as to guilty or nolo contendere pleas in criminal cases.
-Nothing in Rule 1.8(g) is intended to prohibit lawyer members of a firm with which a LLLT is associated from participating in such settlements if permitted by the Lawyer RPC.
+Nothing in Rule 1.8(e) is intended to prohibit lawyer members of a firm with which an LLLT is associated from engaging in conduct permitted by Lawyer RPC 1.8(e)(2).

-- [5] Unlike a lawyer, a LLLT is strictly prohibited by Rule 1.8(h)(1) from making any agreement that prospectively limits the LLLT's liability to the client for malpractice. - [6] A client or former client of a LLLT who is not represented by a lawyer is unrepresented for purposes of Rule 1.8(h)(2). - [7] Unlike a lawyer, a LLLT is prohibited by Rule 1.8(i) from acquiring any proprietary interest in a client's cause of action or the subject matter of litigation. - [8] If one LLLT or lawyer in a firm has a conflict of interest specified under this Rule, other LLLTs and lawyers in the firm may, under some circumstances, have the same conflict of interest or be subject to the same prohibition.
+- [4] Rule 1.8(g) is reserved.
+LLLTs are not permitted to engage in the making of settlements, or aggregated agreements as to guilty or nolo contendere pleas in criminal cases.
+Nothing in Rule 1.8(g) is intended to prohibit lawyer members of a firm with which an LLLT is associated from participating in such settlements if permitted by the Lawyer RPC. - [5] Unlike a lawyer, an LLLT is strictly prohibited by Rule 1.8(h)(1) from making any agreement that prospectively limits the LLLT's liability to the client for malpractice. - [6] A client or former client of an LLLT who is not represented by a lawyer is unrepresented for purposes of Rule 1.8(h)(2). - [7] Unlike a lawyer, an LLLT is prohibited by Rule 1.8(i) from acquiring any proprietary interest in a client's cause of action or the subject matter of litigation. - [8] If one LLLT or lawyer in a firm has a conflict of interest specified under this Rule, other LLLTs and lawyers in the firm may, under some circumstances, have the same conflict of interest or be subject to the same prohibition.
 This is called imputation of a conflict of interest.
-Similarly, in a firm that includes both LLLTs and lawyers, a conflict of interest of a lawyer will, under some circumstances, be imputed to a LLLT in the firm.
+Similarly, in a firm that includes both LLLTs and lawyers, a conflict of interest of a lawyer will, under some circumstances, be imputed to an LLLT in the firm.
 Rule 1.8(k) describes the imputations of Rule 1.8 conflicts in a firm. - [9] Rule 1.8(m) is reserved.
 LLLTs are not permitted to engage in the scope of practice anticipated by Lawyer RPC 1.8(m).
-The reservation of Rule 1.8(m) in these Rules is not intended to prohibit lawyer members of a firm with which a LLLT is associated from engaging in the scope of practice described in Rule 1.8(m) of the Lawyer RPC.
+The reservation of Rule 1.8(m) in these Rules is not intended to prohibit lawyer members of a firm with which an LLLT is associated from engaging in the scope of practice described in Rule 1.8(m) of the Lawyer RPC.